 Many people imagine a sound level reading as a single number.
 "How many dBs was it?".
 The reality is more complicated.
 Different methods are appropriate for different situations, depending on the location, the source of the sound and the specific Code sections involved.

 There are accepted procedures that must be followed in order to make accurate and appropriate measurements.
 If opposing experts have diverged from accepted procedure, you'll want to be prepared to question them about it.
+In recent cases, opposing experts deviated from accepted practice in several different ways; would you have caught their errors? [transcript excerpts linked below]

 The more you understand about the subtleties of noise and measurement techniques, the better armed you are for litigation.
 Our consultant, Alan Fierstein has a knack for explaining technical issues in terms that are understandable to the non-expert.